Tobacco retailing laws in NSW

 Key requirements in the legislation include:

-- Licensed wholesalers will only be permitted to sell tobacco products and non-tobacco smoking products to retailers or wholesalers with a valid tobacco licence.
+• licensed wholesalers may only sell tobacco products and non-tobacco smoking products to retailers or wholesalers with a valid tobacco licence.

 Tobacco Licensing Scheme